-- An abuser will feel the need to be jealous and controlling when they know there’s an opportunity for you to get away from them without feeling like it’ll cost you your own happiness down the line.
+An abuser will need to be jealous and controlling when they know there’s an opportunity for you to get away from them without feeling like it’ll cost you your happiness down the line.

-Being a good partner means knowing the difference between right and wrong when it comes to letting toxic people getaway (so far) with their worst behavior…but victims often become afraid to take action because they want nothing more than for their abuser to see how much pain they’re capable of putting them through.
+Being a good partner means knowing the difference between right and wrong when it comes to letting toxic people get away (so far) with their worst behavior.

-- Toxic relationships can have all the same symptoms of an abusive friendship/family dynamic…where boundaries never seem to be adequate, and the only way to keep sane is with a little bit of distance in between you and the closest abuser.
+Toxic relationships can have the same symptoms as an abusive friendship/family dynamic.
+Especially where boundaries never seem adequate, the only way to keep sane is with a little distance between you and the closest abuser.

-- If you’re willing to give up your own happiness for a particular person, then it’s probably been far too long since you’ve allowed yourself the opportunity to form any new meaningful friendships or romantic relationships.
+Suppose you’re willing to give up your happiness for a particular person.
+In that case, it’s probably been far too long since you’ve allowed yourself the opportunity to form any new meaningful friendships or romantic relationships.

-- The line between right and wrong isn’t always clear-cut when it comes down to dealing with toxic people.
-Still, one thing remains true…the best way to avoid them is by knowing what to look out for at all times if you find yourself stuck in a situation where your own feelings are becoming more.
-More of an afterthought, it’s up to you to get help as soon as possible and/or make the decision that will benefit your personal recovery time when things go south faster than expected!
+The line between right and wrong isn’t always clear-cut when it comes down to dealing with toxic people.
+Still, one thing remains true, the best way to avoid them is by knowing what to look out for at all times if you find yourself stuck in a situation where your feelings are becoming more.
+More of an afterthought, it’s up to you to get help as soon as possible and make the decision that will benefit your recovery time when things go south faster than expected!

 We hope this article educated you about trauma bonding and toxic relationships.
-Look, since lines aren’t always clear when dealing with relationships, you should ask yourself one simple question when gauging a relationship.
+Since lines aren’t always clear when dealing with relationships, you should ask yourself one simple question when gauging a relationship.
 That question is, is there growth?
-Anything else is irrelevant and will lead you down a path of confusion and blame-shifting.
+Anything else is irrelevant and will lead you to confusion and blame-shifting.